Apple Pay: An in-depth guide

 Apple Pay is supported in nearly 100 countries and regions, a global reach made possible through partnerships with a wide range of banks and financial institutions that enable easy integration with international bank accounts and credit cards.
 Apple Pay has substantially affected the global payment market, illustrating the growing shift toward digital and mobile payment methods worldwide.

-Businesses considering integrating Apple Pay as a payment method should understand the platform’s technical requirements, transaction processes, and user experience, including how Apple Pay integrates with point-of-sale systems and online payment gateways.
+Businesses considering integrating Apple Pay as a payment method should understand the platform’s technical requirements, transaction processes, and user experience, including how Apple Pay integrates with point-of-sale (POS) systems and online payment gateways.
 This guide will cover what businesses need to know about working with Apple Pay.

 What’s in this article?